 More than two years into a global pandemic, we’ve all had to figure out new ways of living and working.
 For many, including myself, days of the week and months of the year have seemingly blended together into one continuous blur.

 The initial phase of the competition aims to attract eligible participants to submit innovative proposals on target neuromodulation therapies.

-Please join us for two upcoming virtual meetings: the NIH BRAIN Initiative Neuroethics Working Group on Thursday, August 20, 2020 and the Multi-Council Working Group on Friday, August 21, 2020.
-Videocast will be available for the open sessions of both meetings.
+Please join us for two virtual NIH BRAIN Initiative meetings next Monday and Tuesday.
+Videocast will be available for the open meeting sessions.